thomas-roos/aws-greengrass-lite/docs/FLEET_PROVISIONING.md

 Greengrass nucleus lite generates csr and private keys locally and then sends the csr to iotcore to generate a certificate.
 This behavior is different from Greengrass classic.
-Hence make sure your claim certificate have connect, publish, subscribe and receive access to `CreateCertificateFromCsr` and `RegisterThing` topics mentioned in
+Hence, make sure your claim certificate has connect, publish, subscribe and receive access to `CreateCertificateFromCsr` and `RegisterThing` topics mentioned in
 [linked AWS docs](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html).